Initiative

 People and Skills

-The central focus of the People and Skills Specification (PSS) is to create a shared understanding of the experience, skills, and knowledge that is needed to make things.
-The PSS provides a framework for creating an individual record of experiences, skills, and relevant training and certificates that makers can use to showcase accomplishments and relevant knowledge to potential employers, peers, and collaborators across global networks.
+People and Skills Specification (PSS) is a framework for creating records of experiences, skills, trainings and certificates that makers can use to showcase accomplishments and relevant knowledge.

 The Concept